Jenny Game-Lopata, Saxophones

 Poul Grage, Percussion

-Poul is a multi-skilled musician appearing in many guises from original contemporary jazz to street-theatre.
-His forays into composition have yielded airplay on ABC RNs The Lonely Planet, were featured on Talking Drums eponymous CD, outings at La Mama Theatre with playwright/performer Tee O’Neill, and the limelight of Best Short Work Award in the Melbourne Fringe Festival with dance duo SWACK.
-He is currently merging hand drum techniques with drum kit in performance, specifically utilising the Mediterranean Tamburello.
-Recent projects include solo improvisation on drum kit with real time effects treatment.
+Poul appears in many guises from original contemporary jazz to street-theatre.
+He is currently merging hand drum techniques with drum kit in performance, utilising the Tar and Tamburello.
+Recent projects include ØÜ solo improvisation on drum kit with real time effects treatment and Elgar F's Calibrate The System.
 Performing with Jenny Game-Lopata since 1996, he featured on the Jenny Game Ensemble’s CD Jacinta’s Song (Move).
 Poul has along association with Michael Currie, emerging from the underground with Imogen’s Diary, Nusrat Ramble (aka Lucky Star Band) to the more recent Brechin and The Tony Lukav Three.
-Poul performs with percussion clowns Batacuda, the Westernport Regional Band (Community Big Band), freelances on drums and percussion across many musical styles and creates collaborations as a performer/composer in dance and theatre.
+His forays into composition gained airplay on ABC RN's The Lonely Planet, were featured on Talking Drums eponymous CD and at La Mama Theatre with playwright/performer Tee O’Neill, and supported dance duo SWACK's Best Short Work Award in the 1996 Melbourne Fringe Festival.
+Poul performs with percussion clowns Batacuda, the Westernport Regional Band (Community Big Band) and freelances on drums and percussion across many musical styles.
 Poul was a teacher and Music Coordinator at several Victorian secondary colleges for two decades.

 Michael Currie, Basses

 After emerging onto the improvisation scene in the 2000's with his ensemble Stir (Andrea Keller/Alain Valodze; Melbourne Jazz Co-op, SIMA), Michael left for France and studied with double bass virtuoso Francois Rabbath.
 He has developed a fluid and lyrical improvisation style influenced by Rabbath, Renaud Garcia-Fons and Barre Phillips.
 He has played with many improvising and folk musicians, including Australia tours with Peggy Van Zalm and Mal Webb.
 He experiments with alternative tunings to enhance the range of expression of the double bass and has worked with Melbourne luthier Ben Puglisi and Sydney luthier Matthew Tucker to this end, developing a 5-string bass (added high C) that Matthew completed in 2018.
-Michael has employed music in his work with aggressive children and adolescents as a psychoanalyst, for which he has won several awards.
-These include an Outstanding Achievement in Research Award from the University of Newcastle for his PhD thesis and a Crime Prevention Award from the NSW Department of Justice.
+Michael has employed music in his work with aggressive children and adolescents as a psychoanalyst, for which he has won several awards (Outstanding Achievement in Research Award - PhD UON , Crime Prevention Award - NSW DoJ).
 He has also written two books published through Melbourne University Press and published several articles on the question of the influence of the unconscious in the appreciation of fine art.